uber/cadence/docs/03_concepts/04_events.md

 # Event Handling

-Durable workflow functions can be _signalled_ about an external event.
+Fault-oblivious stateful workflows can be _signalled_ about an external event.
 Signal is always point to point destined to a specific workflow instance.

 There are multiple scenarios where signals are useful.